innovation-gateway/httpd-saml/README.md

 ## Copy certificates

-Copy mycapability.crt and mycapability.key to the location
+Copy mycapability.crt and mycapability.key to the location supplied in the conf file

 ## Restart httpd